Murder by Death (band): Spell/Bound (2022)

 On April 29, 2022, the band announced that their ninth studio album, Spell/Bound, would be released on July 29, 2022.
 The first single from the album, titled "Never Be", was released on May 13.
 A second single, titled "Everything Must Rest", was released on June 15.
-A presale of the album through Kickstarter raised $440,439, making it the 7th highest funded Kickstarted project in the music category at the time, surpassing The Other Shore at 11th.
+A presale of the album through Kickstarter raised $440,439, making it the 7th highest funded Kickstarter project in the music category at the time, surpassing The Other Shore at 11th.

-Style
+Egg & Dart (2025)

+On March 21, 2025, the band announced that their tenth and potentially final studio album, Egg & Dart will release on June 13, 2025.
+A presale for the album through Kickstarter was fully funded within 24 hours.
+The campaign raised $751,818 by the end, surpassing all of the band's previous projects and becoming the third highest-grossing music related Kickstarter at the time.

+Two singles were released in advance of the album.
+The first, titled "Wandering", was released on April 10, 2025.
+The second, titled "Lose You", was released on May 13, 2025.

+Musical style and influences

 Murder by Death plays a range of music including instrumentals, rock, and alt-country.
 The band uses cello (with an electric cello for live shows) to create a gothic sound with occasional Western references.
+Some of their joint influences include the Cure, Iron Maiden, and Prince.

-The band often arranges themes such as whiskey and the Devil into concept albums.
+The band arranges themes such as whiskey and the Devil into concept albums.
 For example, the band's second album, Who Will Survive, and What Will Be Left of Them?, describes a story in which the Devil wages war against a small village in Mexico.